Airfryfeast

 Air Fryer Classic Italian Ricotta and Spinach Stuffed Cannelloni

-By Airfryfeast Test KitchenReviewed by Airfryfeast Editorial TeamPublished Apr 24, 2026 · Updated May 12, 2026
+By Airfryfeast Test KitchenReviewed by Airfryfeast Editorial TeamPublished Apr 24, 2026 · Updated Jun 17, 2026

-Italian 30 mins air-fryer-friendlyvegetariangluten-freehealthyeasysavoryfamily-friendlyweeknight-dinnercomfort-foodcrispy30-minutes-or-less
+Italian 30 mins air-fryer-friendlyvegetariangluten-freehealthyeasysavoryfamily-friendlyweeknight-dinnercomfort-foodcrispy30-minutes-or-lessv2

 Enjoy a comforting and crispy Italian classic with this easy Air Fryer Ricotta and Spinach Stuffed Cannelloni recipe.
 Perfect for a healthy, gluten-free, and family-friendly weeknight dinner, these golden baked pasta tubes are filled with creamy ricotta and fresh spinach, topped with savory marinara sauce and melted mozzarella cheese—cooked conveniently in your air fryer in under 30 minutes!